Xavier Collins

 Before Wonder

 Xavier was born in London, lived in France from age seven, then moved to New Zealand at twelve.
-He studied law at Sydney University, clerked at Freehills, and reached the final round of the BCG scholarship before choosing the startup path.
-He co-founded Nexus Notes (a peer-to-peer learning marketplace, top 10 ed-tech in Asia-Pacific, Startmate Alumni 2014) after an early internship at Uber during its Sydney launch.
+He studied law at Sydney University, where he co-founded Nexus Notes, a peer-to-peer learning marketplace.

 Lumiere Ventures and the entertainment thesis